kieran-lockyer/mern-server/README.md

 ### Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?
-Mitch - My knowledge and skills on this project were lacking as I am still trying to get my head around the basics of MERN.
+` - Mitch - My knowledge and skills on this project were lacking as I am still trying to get my head around the basics of MERN.
 In future projects I need to do further my overall understanding with experience by building my own application allowing me to learn and understand all aspects.
-Kieran - Are we supposed to answer this individually or as a group?
+` - Kieran - Coming Soon!
+  - Shubha - Coming Soon!
+  - Glenn - Coming Soon!
+  - Margaret - Coming Soon!